CodeMedic42/constructure/README.md

 ### Any

-This won't validate that your value is anything in particular it.
+This won't verify that your value is anything in particular.
 Anything will just pass.

 ```js
 const structure = Structure.any();